Skull

-The skull is made up of a number of fused flat bones, and contains many foramina, fossae, processes, and several cavities or sinuses.
-In zoology there are openings in the skull called fenestrae.

 Structure

 Humans

 The human skull is the bone structure that forms the head in the human skeleton.
 It supports the structures of the face and forms a cavity for the brain.
 Like the skulls of other vertebrates, it protects the brain from injury.

-The skull consists of three parts, of different embryological origin—the neurocranium, the sutures, and the facial skeleton (also called the membraneous viscerocranium).
+The skull consists of three parts, of different embryological origin—the neurocranium, the sutures, and the facial skeleton.
 The neurocranium (or braincase) forms the protective cranial cavity that surrounds and houses the brain and brainstem.
 The upper areas of the cranial bones form the calvaria (skullcap).
-The membranous viscerocranium includes the mandible.

-The sutures are fairly rigid joints between bones of the neurocranium.

-The facial skeleton is formed by the bones supporting the face.
+The facial skeleton (membranous viscerocranium) is formed by the bones supporting the face, and includes the mandible.

+The bones of the skull are joined by fibrous joints known as sutures—synarthrodial (immovable) joints formed by bony ossification, with Sharpey's fibres permitting some flexibility.
+Sometimes there can be extra bone pieces within the suture known as Wormian bones or sutural bones.
+Most commonly these are found in the course of the lambdoid suture.

 Bones

-Except for the mandible, all of the bones of the skull are joined by sutures—synarthrodial (immovable) joints formed by bony ossification, with Sharpey's fibres permitting some flexibility.
-Sometimes there can be extra bone pieces within the suture known as wormian bones or sutural bones.
-Most commonly these are found in the course of the lambdoid suture.

-The human skull is generally considered to consist of twenty-two bones—eight cranial bones and fourteen facial skeleton bones.
+The human skull is generally considered to consist of 22 bones—eight cranial bones and fourteen facial skeleton bones.
 In the neurocranium these are the occipital bone, two temporal bones, two parietal bones, the sphenoid, ethmoid and frontal bones.

 The bones of the facial skeleton (14) are the vomer, two inferior nasal conchae, two nasal bones, two maxilla, the mandible, two palatine bones, two zygomatic bones, and two lacrimal bones.
-Some sources count a paired bone as one, or the maxilla as having two bones (as its parts); some sources include the hyoid bone or the three ossicles of the middle ear but the overall general consensus of the number of bones in the human skull is the stated twenty-two.
+Some sources count a paired bone as one, or the maxilla as having two bones (as its parts); some sources include the hyoid bone or the three ossicles of the middle ear, the malleus, incus, and stapes, but the overall general consensus of the number of bones in the human skull is the stated twenty-two.

 Some of these bones—the occipital, parietal, frontal, in the neurocranium, and the nasal, lacrimal, and vomer, in the facial skeleton are flat bones.

 Cavities and foramina

 The skull also contains sinuses, air-filled cavities known as paranasal sinuses, and numerous foramina.
 The sinuses are lined with respiratory epithelium.
 Their known functions are the lessening of the weight of the skull, the aiding of resonance to the voice and the warming and moistening of the air drawn into the nasal cavity.

 The foramina are openings in the skull.
-The largest of these is the foramen magnum that allows the passage of the spinal cord as well as nerves and blood vessels.
+The largest of these is the foramen magnum, of the occipital bone, that allows the passage of the spinal cord as well as nerves and blood vessels.